reivaxy/iotFeeder/README.md

 # iotFeeder
 Fish feeder using ESP8266, a stepper motor and an oled screen.

-This is a module of the Iotinator framework (https://github.com/reivaxy/iotinator), which can also work autonomously (no master to connect to).
+This will be a module of the Iotinator framework (https://github.com/reivaxy/iotinator), which can already work autonomously (no master module is needed).

-It's using cheap and widely available components (each under $4), and a 3D printed case.
+It's using cheap and widely available components (each under $4), a 3D printed case, and an optional PCB.

 The ESP8266 allows some WiFi access for setting the feeding times and quantities, as well as OTA firmware upgrade, the tiny Oled screen displays what's going on, and one push button helps calibrating the quantities as well as manually treat your little fishes when they deserve it.